 This is regulated by the charger, and helps to prolong the life of your battery.
 Your phone and computer batteries act in the same way!

-Using the same equation, a 7.2kW charger will reduce the charge time to about six hours, while a 22kW ultra-fast charger drops it to about an hour and a half.
+Using the same equation, a 7.2kW charger will reduce the charge time to about six hours, while a 75kW ultra-fast charger drops it to about forty minutes.

 NB The ZS EV can only accept charge up to a maximum of 22kW.